 Frank’s tie-dyed neighbor had a neighbor, another young woman, wearing a muscle tee.
 Every time she moved her arms a clanking sound echoed the movement.
 She was wearing loose bracelets.
 They slid up and down and up her arms as she twisted and turned into and out of poses and jumps.

 Frank was surprised at the fashion statement.
 He had seen a woman once in class wearing a pendant necklace jump through and the pendant swung and smacked her in the mouth when she landed.
-She had a fat lip for the rest of the hour.
+She had a black and blue fat lip for the rest of the hour.
 He thought there were two rules about jewelry.
 The first rule was leave it at home and the second rule was take it off when you got to the yoga studio.

 He couldn’t have been more wrong.